 2. Character Meet and Greets

 This is one huge area where Disney Cruise Line excels.
-They offer character meet and greets every day while on board and during port hours at all times of the day with minimal wait.
+They offer character meet and greets every day while onboard and during port hours at all times of the day with minimal wait.
 When you are visiting any one of the Disney Parks, waiting in line is almost guaranteed.
 There are even Fastpass tickets for guests to meet a number of Disney characters, which end up cutting into your ride time on popular attractions.
-By checking your Personal Navigator (your daily schedule of activities), guests can see what characters will be in certain areas at what exact time.
+By checking your Disney Cruise Line Navigator App, guests can see what characters will be in certain areas at what exact time.
 The longest a guest will wait is about 10-15 minutes.
 While the cast of characters varies slightly on each ship, most of the characters are the ones you would expect to appear.
 This is a huge perk that makes a Disney cruise experience special.

 Often characters are dressed in themed outfits.
 For example, on Pirate Night, Mickey and friends wear pirate gear, while on the formal evening, they wear tuxedos and evening gowns.
 Characters also make appearances on Disney’s private island, Castaway Cay, in the Bahamas.
 Here you can find Goofy, Donald and even Stitch wearing board shorts.
 On Halloween themed cruises, the characters themselves wear “costumes” too.
 For those on a European sailing, the characters even have that special touch.
 For example, Goofy dresses like a Venetian gondolier.

-Another great part about the character meet and greets are the special event ones.
+Another great part about the character meet and greets are the special group ones.
 Most ships will have a special Princess Meet and Greet where 6-8 Disney Princesses gather and greet guests individually in the lobby or a designated area.
 They also have a Frozen Meet and Greet too where you can talk and take pictures with Anna and Elsa on certain sailings.
 There are even Character Breakfasts on select sailings with the classic gang or Disney Junior characters which are all included in your price.
-Be sure to get a free ticket from the concierge for these events on the first day of your cruise.
+Be sure to reserve a free ticket on the DCL Navigator App beforehand or at the latest on the first day of your cruise as they are limited.